-- 9.7.1 A period of up to 12 months unpaid leave (leave of absence) may be granted to fulltime and part-time Employees. - 9.7.2 Applications for leave must be in writing seeking CEO approval or nominee with each case viewed on merit and organisational needs. - 9.7.3 The period of leave without pay granted to an Employee will not be counted as services, however does not break continuous service.
+- 9.7.1 A period of up to 12 months unpaid leave (leave of absence) may be granted to full-time and part-time Employees. - 9.7.2 Applications for leave must be in writing seeking approval with each case viewed on merit and organisational needs as per Council's Leave Protocol. - 9.7.3 The period of leave without pay granted to an Employee will not be counted as services, however does not break continuous service.